A Mistake in Your Bill

 - The creditor must give you proof the bill was corrected if you ask for it.

-- The creditor can't do anything against you until it checks into your claim and reports back to you.
-It can't close your account.
-It can't make a bad report to a credit bureau.
+- The creditor cannot do anything against you until it checks into your claim and reports back to you.
+It cannot close your account.
+It cannot make a bad report to a credit bureau.

 If the Mistake is Not Fixed